miki0221/furima-38086/README.md

 | product | references | null: false, foreign_key: true |

 ### Association
-- belong_to :user
+- belongs_to :user
-- belong_to :product
+- belongs_to :product
 - has_one   :address

 ***